NightowlPH/smartclassroom_arduino/README.md

 # SmartClassroom_Arduino

-Arduino code for the smart classroom project
+Arduino code for the smart classroom project and the schematics for the circuit boards.